Travel Medical and Evacuation from Holland

 Jason Stolz CLTC, CRPC

 Travel medical and evacuation coverage from Holland (the Netherlands) is designed for one simple reality: even in a country with excellent hospitals and efficient emergency care, a traveler’s access and billing can look very different than a resident’s.
-Many U.S. health plans provide limited or no benefits outside the United States, and even when you can submit out-of-network claims later, you can still face large upfront costs, confusing documentation, or delays at the exact moment you need to focus on care.
-Travel medical insurance helps cover eligible emergency treatment, while medical evacuation coverage helps coordinate and pay for transport when the “best care” isn’t where you are.
+Many U.S. health plans provide limited or no benefits outside the United States, and even when out-of-network claims can be submitted later, travelers can still face large upfront costs, confusing documentation requirements, or care coordination delays at the exact moment they need to focus on getting better.
+Travel medical insurance helps cover eligible emergency treatment, while medical evacuation coverage helps coordinate and pay for transport when the best care is not where you are.

 Get a Travel Medical Quote for the Netherlands